 the range of audiences it serves (DCMS, 2016a: 32).

-It also proposes to rewrite the BBC’s ‘public purposes’ to embed distinctiveness specifically within the framework of what it is required to achieve, so the new Charter will direct the BBC to show ‘the most creative, highest quality and distinctive content … [S]ervices should be distinctive from those provided elsewhere and should take creative risks, even if not all succeed, in order to develop fresh approaches and innovative content’, runs the accompanying explanation (DCMS, 2016a: 31).
+The new Charter also rewrites the BBC’s ‘Public Purposes’ to embed distinctiveness specifically within the framework of what it is required to achieve, so BBC television is now directed to show ‘the most creative, highest quality and distinctive content … [S]ervices should be distinctive from those provided elsewhere and should take creative risks, even if not all succeed, in order to develop fresh approaches and innovative content’, runs the accompanying explanation in the White Paper (DCMS, 2016a: 31).
 Although, as with the BBC’s, this prescription seems to accept distinctiveness as both a programme and service level concept, it is noteworthy that the BBC’s caveats over its application are absent here.

 Measuring distinctiveness

-So the White Paper goes a long way to clear up the confusion about how distinctiveness might be defined that had marked the debate leading up to its publication.
-But it leaves a significant problem in its wake – how can the distinctiveness of the BBC’s output be measured, since it is essentially a subjective concept, rather like quality (with which it had been linked in the Green Paper (DCMS, 2015: 36))?
-Measuring distinctiveness will necessarily become an important regulatory function under the proposed new Charter (DCMS, 2016a: 37).
-The BBC and Ofcom have used measures based on audience perceptions of the distinctiveness and ‘freshness’ of its services (BBC, 2016b: 12-15), but this is essentially a post hoc measure of audience response and so difficult to translate into future programming ambitions.
+So the White Paper went a long way to clear up the confusion about how distinctiveness might be defined that had marked the debate leading up to its publication.
+But it left a significant problem in its wake – how can the distinctiveness of the BBC’s output be measured, since it is essentially a subjective concept, rather like quality (with which it had been linked in the Green Paper (DCMS, 2015: 36))?
+Measuring distinctiveness will necessarily become an important regulatory function under the new Charter, where the BBC’s performance of it will be monitored by Ofcom (DCMS, 2016a: 37).
+Hitherto, the BBC and Ofcom have used measures based on audience perceptions of the distinctiveness and ‘freshness’ of its services (BBC, 2016b: 12-15), but this is essentially a post hoc measure of audience response and thus difficult to translate into future programming ambitions.
 In contrast, the O&O Report attempted to identify distinctiveness through recourse merely to what is measurable, notably broadcast hours devoted to different genres and the extent of schedule refreshment (the ratio of new commissions to recommissions of existing titles) (DCMS, 2016c: 95-106).
-The White Paper’s approach is also largely quantitative as well as prescriptive.
-It proposes setting a more stringent system of content requirements for BBC television services, notably: ‘Greater coverage of public service genres’ (identified as arts, religion, current affairs and children’s programing), ‘more unique titles in peak and non-peak’, and ‘fewer high-output long-term titles’ (DCMS, 2016a: 37-8).
-In counting the coverage given to different genres and in prioritising schedule refreshment, the White Paper seems to have been influenced in this approach by the O&O Report.
+The new approach proposed in the White Paper is also largely quantitative as well as prescriptive.
+The BBC is to be set a more stringent system of content requirements for its television services, notably: ‘Greater coverage of public service genres’ (identified as arts, religion, current affairs and children’s programing), ‘more unique titles in peak and non-peak’, and ‘fewer high-output long-term titles’ (DCMS, 2016a: 37-8).
+In counting the coverage given to different genres and in prioritising schedule refreshment, this approach seems to have been influenced by the O&O Report.

 However, this is potentially problematic: As a subjective notion, distinctiveness should properly be understood as an ambition rather than a determinate quality, which makes it particularly hard to monitor in this way as part of regulatory policy.
 In the absence of readily-available qualitative measures of distinctiveness, the DCMS has opted for a quantitative approach.
 But the inevitable result of applying quantitative measures to a qualitative concept is that they can only give a narrow and partial picture at best.